 Apple Honey Cake In A Jar

-I can’t believe Rosh Hashanah is only a few days away, there’s so much prepping to do that I don’t know where to start.
+I can’t believe Rosh Hashanah is only a few days away, there’s so much prep to do that I don’t know where to start.
 Luckily, my cousin is hosting it in her home this year so I will only need to focus on a couple of dishes.
 The chicken and dessert.

 This Apple Honey Cake In A Jar is wonderful to give out as presents to your friends and family for Rosh Hashanah.
 Just attach a nice card or note and it will make a great impression.